-- 15 The Campbell Sci. calibration protocol includes calibrations for clean and scaled windows and different ranges of the humidity.
-All Campbell devices are probably calibrated at an altitude of more than 1000 m a.s.l. with a lower oxygen concentration than that used in most regions of the world.
-Therefore a control of the influence of the oxygen concentration and the conditions of the windows are necessary.
-With the in-situ - calibration (calibration with variable path length) this problem can be ignored, but the calibration can then only be used for the calibration site and must be repeated if the device is used under different conditions or if the windows are scaled.
+The Campbell Scientific, Inc. calibration protocol includes calibrations for clean and scaled windows and different ranges of the humidity.
+All Campbell Scientific, Inc. devices are probably calibrated at an altitude of more than 1000 m a.s.l. with a lower oxygen concentration than that used in most regions of the world.
+Therefore, a control of the influence of the oxygen concentration and the conditions of the windows are necessary.
+With the in-situ calibration (calibration with variable path length) this problem can be overcome, but the calibration can then only be used for the calibration site and must be repeated if the device is used under different conditions or if the windows are scaled.

-The application of the calibration instrument is useful if the windows of the krypton hygrometer are scaled and, of course, for low humidity conditions due to very low temperatures or high altitudes.
-The calibration procedure takes only a few minutes, but the installation and de-installation of the hygrometer on the instrument needs some time and care, resulting in an interruption of the measuring programme of about one hour.
-The final recommendation is to use IR-hygrometers for humidity fluctuation measurements under most of the environmental conditions to measure the latent heat flux, but for the described extreme conditions the krypton hygrometer - together with the proposed calibration instrument - is a useful tool for increasing the accuracy, and is
+The application of the calibration device is useful if the windows of the krypton hygrometer are scaled and, of course, for low humidity conditions due to very low temperatures or high altitudes.
+The calibration procedure takes only a few minutes, but the installation and de-installation of the hygrometer on the device needs some time and care, resulting in an interruption of the measuring programme of about one hour.
+The final recommendation is to use IR-hygrometers for humidity fluctuation measurements under most of the environmental conditions to measure the latent heat flux, but for the described extreme conditions the krypton hygrometer - together with the proposed calibration device - is a useful tool for increasing the accuracy.
+The application of the calibration device is probably less cost intensive for experiments at remote places than the application of humidity chambers.